 The microphone functions through vibrations from sound waves which travel through the air, causing the diaphragm in the microphone to vibrate.
 The mic’s diaphragm is attached to a wire coil or voice call vibrating inside a magnetic field provided by the magnet in the microphone.
 The vibration inside the microphone generates electrical signals, which are transferred to other parts of the system.
 At the end of the audio chain towards the speakers, the same process occurs.

 ● Audio players

-Aside from microphones, one other vital input or transducer device is audio players.
+Aside from microphones, one other vital input or transducer device is an audio player.
 Audio players help in converting encoded sound data on a recording medium to electrical signals.
 Examples of audio devices are TV and radio tuners, CD players, analog cassette decks, etc.

 Effects/ Mixing Devices in a sound system